-Some of the options we’ll list here can weigh as little as 6 oz or less!
+Some options we’ll list here can weigh as little as 6 oz or less!

-Consider how small you want your sleeping bag alternative to pack down to.
-This dimension will be clearly noted likely in inches on the spec sheet of the product.
+Consider how small you want your sleeping bag alternative to packing down to.
+This dimension will be clearly noted, likely in inches on the product spec sheet.

-If you’re car camping or going on an overnight hike, the packed size won’t matter as much.
+The packed size won’t matter as much if you’re car camping or going on an overnight hike.
 But if you’re setting out on a thru-hike, the space in your pack becomes a precious commodity for other things like food.

-Also remember that the lower you go in weight, the higher you might go in price.
-This would be true in the instance of an ultralight camping quilt such as Therm-A-Rest’s Vesper Quilt.
+Also, remember that the lower you go in weight, the higher you might go in price.
+This would be true in an ultralight camping quilt such as Therm-A-Rest’s Vesper Quilt.

-But keep in mind that even though it checks the “price” and “weight” boxes, you are going to lose out on comfort, as this will be a minimalist, stripped-down sleeping option.
+But keep in mind that even though it checks the “price” and “weight” boxes, you will lose out on comfort, as this will be a minimalist, stripped-down sleeping option.

 Camping quilts have earned quite a solid reputation among the camping community.

-They offer much of the same benefits of a traditional sleeping bag, such as insulation, plush comfort, and warmth.
+They offer many of the same benefits as a traditional sleeping bag, such as insulation, plush comfort, and warmth.

 Yet they do this at a significantly lesser weight – most quilts weigh around 1lb.
 They pack down smaller than a sleeping bag too.

-Camping quilts accomplish the weight and size savings by removing two things: the hood and the back.
+Camping quilts save weight and size by removing the hood and the back.

-As scary (and as cold!) as that sounds, it really isn’t.
+It really isn’t as scary (and as cold!) as that sounds.
 You see, camping quilts are designed to be used with a sleeping pad.

-As such, the sleeping pad is what keeps your back insulated from the colder ground temperatures.
+As such, the sleeping pad keeps your back insulated from the colder ground temperatures.

 While it’s true that you could feasibly let in a draft while you toss and turn at night, all you’d need to do is tuck the quilt back under.
 Or you could wear slightly warmer clothes.

-Because a camping quilt has no back, you can toss and turn or dangle a leg out of the side.
+Because a camping quilt has no back, you can toss, turn, or dangle a leg out of the side.

-But what about people who can’t stand any confinement whatsoever, even the minimal sides of a camping quilt?
+But what about people who can’t stand any confinement, even the minimal sides of a camping quilt?

 Well, some campers have also pointed out that you can simply unzip the foot box area to make the camping quilt into…well, just a regular, oversized blanket.
 So having this option feels rather liberating.

-Camping quilts are very well insulated; users have reported getting a well-rested, warm night.
-But not overly warm, since they can simply air out the interior by sticking an arm or leg out to allow some fresh airflow.
+Camping quilts are very well insulated; users have reported getting a warm, well-rested night.
+But not overly warm since they can simply air out the interior by sticking an arm or leg out to allow some fresh airflow.